-When you add up your out-of-pocket costs, you can include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 3 of this booklet):
+When you add up your out-of-pocket costs, you can include the payments listed below (as long as they are for covered Part D drugs and you followed the rules for drug coverage that are explained in Chapter 3 of this document):

-- o The amount you pay for drugs when you are in any of the following drug payment stages: - The Initial Coverage Stage. - o The Coverage Gap Stage. - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
+- The amount you pay for drugs when you are in the Initial Coverage: - Any payments you made during this calendar year as a member of a different Medicare Prescription Drug Plan before you joined our plan

-It matters who pays:
+It matters who pays.

-- o If you make these payments yourself, they are included in your out-of-pocket costs. - These payments are also included if they are made on your behalf by certain other individuals or organizations.
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
-Payments made by Medicare's "Extra Help" Program are also included. - Some of the payments made by the Medicare Coverage Gap Discount Program are included.
-The amount the manufacturer pays for your brand name drugs is included.
-But the amount the plan pays for your generic drugs is not included.
+- If you make these payments yourself, they are included in your out-of-pocket costs. - These payments are also included if they are made on your behalf by certain other individuals or organizations.
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS Drug Assistance Programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
+Payments made by Medicare's "Extra Help" program are also included. - Some of the payments made by the Medicare Coverage Gap Discount Program are included.
+The amount the manufacturer pays for your brand-name drugs is included, but the amount the plan pays for your generic drugs is not included.